MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 For assigning labels:

-- You can use any type of group in Azure AD to configure scoped policies that assign additional labels to group members.
+- To configure scoped policies that assign additional labels to group members, you can use any type of group in Azure AD that has an email address that contains a verified domain for the user's tenant.
+A group that has an email address is often referred to as a mail-enabled group.

+    For example, you can use a mail-enabled security group, a distribution group (which can be static or dynamic), and an Office 365 group.
+You cannot use a security group (dynamic or static) because this group type doesn't have an email address.

 For assigning usage rights and access controls:

 - You can use any type of group in Azure AD that has an email address that contains a verified domain for the user's tenant.
 A group that has an email address is often referred to as a mail-enabled group.

-    For example, you can use a mail-enabled security group, a distribution group (which can be static or dynamic), and an Office 365 group.
-You cannot use a security group (dynamic or static) because this group type doesn't have an email address.

 For configuring the Azure Rights Management service: